tvv-lippu-ja-maksujarjestelma-oy/waltti-apc-vehicle-specification/README.md

 For example MQTT message acknowledgment is based on ClientId.

 Unfortunately the MQTT protocol version 3.1.1 has a protocol bug enabling a denial-of-service attack on connected clients:
-If any two clients, no matter their credentials, connect with the same ClientId, the broker must disconnect the first connection.
+**If any two clients, no matter their credentials, successfully connect with the same ClientId, the broker must disconnect the first connection.**
+MQTT protocol version 5.0 solves this bug but Waltti-APC does not support it, yet.

-The MQTT brokers used in the pilot might be used by consumer-facing services in the future.
+It is not planned but maybe at some point the MQTT brokers will be consolidated into one and used by consumer-facing services in the future.
+At that point no one wants to handle ClientId conflicts.
-Therefore the ClientId must be protected.
+Therefore the ClientId must be protected from the start.

 For each MQTT client/vehicle use a ClientId of the form:

 ```
-<partner-id>-<random-suffix>
+<vendor-id>-<random-suffix>
 ```

-where `<partner-id>` is described in the section MQTT topic and `<random-suffix>` is 10 characters from the range `[0-9A-Za-z]` randomly generated by you for each counting system.
+where `<vendor-id>` is described in the section MQTT topic and `<random-suffix>` is 10 characters from the range `[0-9A-Za-z]` randomly generated by you for each counting system.

 Normally there is no need to change `<random-suffix>`.
 Do not change `<random-suffix>` unless you are sure all messages from the counting system have been delivered and every message has been fully acknowledged.

 Treat `<random-suffix>` as a sensitive secret like a password.

-MQTT protocol version 5.0 solves this bug but we do not support it, yet.

 ### Last Will scheme

-**OPTIONAL**: Using Last Will is an easy and cheap investment into your connection debugging pleasures.
+Using Last Will is an easy and cheap investment into your connection debugging pleasures.

 Use a connection status topic:

 ```
-apc-from-vehicle/<api-version>/fi/waltti/<partner-id>/<counting-system-id>/connection-status
+apc-from-vehicle/<api-version>/fi/waltti/<vendor-id>/<counting-system-id>/connection-status
 ```

 The section on the MQTT topic explains the topic variables.